Bland diet

 A bland diet is a diet consisting of readily digestible foods that are generally soft, low in dietary fiber, cooked rather than raw, and not spicy.
 It is an eating plan that emphasizes foods that are easy to digest and absorb for the treatment of diarrhea or other gastrointestinal (GI) issues.
 It is commonly recommended for people recovering from surgery, diarrhea, gastroenteritis, or other conditions affecting the GI tract.
 Such a diet is called bland because it is intended to be soothing to the digestive tract and to minimize irritation of tissues.
-It can also be bland in the sense of "lacking flavor", but it does not always have to be so; nonirritating food can still be appetizing and palatable food, depending on preparation and individual preferences.
+It can also be bland in the sense of "lacking flavor", but it does not always have to be so.
+Non-irritating food can still be tasty, depending on preparation and individual preferences.

 Uses

 Bland diets are often recommended following stomach or intestinal surgery, or for people with conditions such as ulcers, acid reflux (GERD), gastritis, heartburn, nausea, vomiting, diarrhea, gastroenteritis and gas.
 A bland diet allows the digestive tract to heal before introducing foods that are more difficult to digest.
 A bland diet is designed primarily to help patients recover from gastrointestinal conditions or other medical circumstances in which improved digestion would be essential.
 It is not especially effective as a long-term weight loss diet.
 Many people find a bland diet to be very difficult to maintain, although some find the use of acceptable spice alternatives does make it easier.
 Most patients slowly return to a more normal diet once their medical issues have been resolved.